coleifer/peewee/docs/peewee/models.rst

 Backend divergences at a glance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The API is portable but the underlying engines disagree on edge cases.
+The underlying engines disagree on these edge cases:
-This table collects every documented divergence in one place.

 .. list-table::
    :header-rows: 1